MikkoVihtakari/PlotSvalbard/README.md

 Data sources and citations
 -------

-If you use the package to make maps in your publications, please cite it.
+If you use the package to make maps for your publications, please cite it.
 For up-to-date citation information, please use:

 ```{r}
 citation("PlotSvalbard")